gvwilson/thirdbit/fiction/iffy/index.md

 *And all of a sudden I know how to tag someone twice my size,* she almost added but didn't.
 Bots weren't the only ones infected with malware during the war.
-Talking about her visions with anyone—even Aunt Naggie—would mean opening a door she would rather stay closed.
+Talking about her visions with anyone—even Aunt Naggie—would open a door she would rather keep closed.

 But something in her expression caught Aunt Naggie's eye.
 She put her hand on Iffy's forehead.